MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 # Use the Main menu in Dynamics 365 Guides to start an activity

-Version 7.0 of Dynamics 365 Guides introduces a new Main menu for the HoloLens app that makes it very easy to start an activity, such as opening a guide or starting a call with a remote expert.
+You can use the Main menu in the Microsoft Dynamics 365 Guides HoloLens app to start an activity, such starting a call with a Microsoft Teams user or opening a file or a guide.
 After signing in to the app, just look at the palm of your hand to open the Main menu, and then use direct touch to choose an activity button.

 ![Animation of opening the Main menu with either hand.](media/2_handed.gif "Animation of opening the Main menu with either hand")